 SDMA).
-So various transponders can be differentiated by their angular position in the interrogation zone of the reader.
-Phased array antennas are used as electronically controlled directional antennas.
+So various transponders can be differentiated by their angular position in the interrogation zone of the reader.1 Phased array antennas are used as electronically controlled directional antennas.
 These consist of several dipole antennas, and therefore adaptive SDMA can only be used for RFID applications at frequencies above 850 MHz (typical 2.45 GHz) as a result of the size of the antennas.
 Each of the dipole elements is driven at a certain, independent phase position.
-The directional diagram of the antenna is found from the different superposition of the individual waves of the dipole elements in different directions.
-In certain directions the individual fields of the dipole antenna are superimposed in phase, which leads to the amplification of the field.
+The directional diagram of the antenna is found from the different superposition of the individual fields of the dipole antenna are superimposed in phase, which leads to the amplification of the field.
 In other directions the waves wholly or partially obliterate each other.
 To set the direction, the individual elements are supplied with an HF voltage of adjustable, variable phase by controlled phase modifiers.
 In order to address a transponder, the space around the reader must be scanned using the directional antenna, until a transponder is detected by the 'search light' of the reader (Figure 7.11).